Texas Bobwhite Quail Forecast 2025-26

 Rolling Plains

-The average number of bobwhites seen per route was 0.86 compared to 1.50 last year.
-This is well below the 15-year mean of 12.10.
-Public hunting opportunities can be found at the Gene Howe and Matador Wildlife Management Areas (WMA).
-We expect these WMAs to provide below average hunting conditions.
-For the second year in a row TPWD is offering a Private Lands Quail Hunt in Lipscomb County – applications are due October 15th.
+The average number of bobwhites seen per route was 15.32 compared to 16.50 last year.
+This was above the 15-year mean of 12.23.
+Public hunting opportunities can be found at the Gene Howe and Matador and Teacup Mountain Wildlife Management Areas (WMA).
+Teacup Mountain WMA is new for the 2025-26 Quail Season and biologists are reporting good quail numbers.
+We expect these WMAs to provide good hunting opportunities this season.
+For the fifth year in a row TPWD is offering a Private Lands Quail Hunt in Lipscomb County - applications are due October 15th.
 Additional hunting opportunities are available through our Annual Public Hunting Permit.
 As always, scouting ahead and contacting your local biologist are good strategies to ensure a quality experience.

 Rolling Plains Bobwhite Quail chart